Skip to content

 I eagerly await further research in to this field, and in the interim I think that healthcare professionals can feel excited about the potential for probiotics in IBD management.

 To add more targeted support and to benefit from potent anti-inflammatory effects, Saccharomyces boulardii can be used as maintenance for IBD patients.
 Some clinical trials into the use of this supplement suggest that patients are less likely to suffer a flare up of their symptoms if they add Saccharomyces boulardii to their existing plan.
-Additionally, many IBD sufferers experience frequent bouts of diarrhoea as a symptom of their disease, and Saccharomyces boulardii has been especially clinically trialled and shown to support bowel health in those with diarrhoea.
+Additionally, many IBD sufferers experience frequent bouts of diarrhoea as a symptom of their disease, and Saccharomyces boulardii has been especially clinically trialled and shown to support bowel health in those with occasional diarrhoea.

 For any practitioners working with Crohn's Disease patients, you may be interested to read fellow Nutritional Therapist Kerry's article, about the effect of pharmaceutical Crohn's treatments on the gut flora: New study explores effects of Crohn's treatments on gut flora.